 Presenters: Sara Via - University of Maryland Extension, Stephanie Frischie – The Xerces Society

-The 240 service providers and 80 farmers who participate in the short courses will receive follow up emails from Xerces approximately 3 months and 6 months after the short course connecting them with local Xerces staff working either in their state or in adjacent states as a local point of contact.
-(July 2021–September 2022).
+The 240 service providers and 80 farmers who participate in the short courses will receive follow up emails from Xerces approximately three months and six months after the short course connecting them with local Xerces staff working either in their state or in adjacent states as a local point of contact (July 2021–November 2022).

-Following all six of the short courses, we contacted participants by email, providing course-related resources and contact information for Xerces technical staff.
+Following each of the eight short courses, we contacted participants by email, providing course-related resources and contact information for Xerces technical staff.

 40 ag service providers will request and receive support from Xerces over the phone or by email.
-These support requests may range from advice geared for a specific farm, to tips for delivery of the open-source curriculum for their clients.
-(April 2021–February 2022).
+These support requests may range from advice geared for a specific farm, to tips for delivery of the open-source curriculum for their clients (April 2021–November 2022).

-60 providers and 20 farmers will respond to a follow-up survey 3 to 6 months after attending the Short Course to report how they incorporated knowledge gained through the course into their education or farm management practices.
-(May 2021–March 2022).
+60 providers and 20 farmers will respond to a follow up survey three to six months after attending the Short Course to report how they incorporated knowledge gained through the course into their education or farm management practices (May 2021–March 2022).

 Milestone Activities and Participation Summary